Nadapuram: Geography

 Nadapuram is located at 11.68°N 75.65°E. It has an average elevation of 25.9 m.
-Geographically, Nadapuram is situated about 14 km to the north east of Vadakara Town, approximately 21 km to the south east of Thalassery Town.
-The Panchayat lies by the side of a river known by different names as Vishnumangalam river, Mahe(Mayyazhi) river or Vanimel river.
+Geographically, Nadapuram is situated about 14 km to the northeast of Vadakara and approximately 21 km to the southeast of Thalassery.
+The panchayat lies by the side of a river known by different names as the Vishnumangalam, Vanimel or Mahe River.

 Landmarks

-Nadapuram Masjid, This Mosque played an important role in the history of Nadapuram, as it nourishes the tradition and culture for over 100 years.
-In the present time also this mosque is an important landmark to Nadapuram.
-Nadapuram also has Judicial First Class Magistrate Court & Munsiff Court, the office of the DYSP, the office of the Circle Inspector of Police, Police Station, Police control Room, Traffic Unit, Gov't Taluk Hospital, Gov't College, Mini Civil Station, PWD Rest house, Sub Treasury, the BSNL divisional office, Fire & Rescue Station, AEO office, Sub Registrar office, Excise Range office, Land Tribunal office, KSBCDC sub district office and the KSEB Division office, Sub division office & Section office.
+The Nadapuram Masjid mosque played an important role in the history of Nadapuram as it nourishes the tradition and culture for over 100 years.
+Nowadays, this mosque is an important landmark to Nadapuram.
+Nadapuram also has Judicial First Class Magistrate Court & Munsiff Court, the office of the DYSP, the office of the Circle Inspector of Police, Police Station, Police control Room, Traffic Unit, Gov't Taluk Hospital, Gov't College, Mini Civil Station, PWD Rest house, Sub Treasury, the BSNL divisional office, Fire & Rescue Station, AEO office, Sub Registrar office, Excise Range office, Land Tribunal office, KSBCDC sub district office and the KSEB Division office, Sub division office, Section office & 110KV Substation.
+In May 2014, a prestigious indoor stadium was inaugurated at Nadapuram.